Thames Gateway

 Thames Gateway is a term applied to an area around the Thames Estuary in the context of discourse around regeneration and further urbanisation.
-The term was first coined by the UK government and applies to an area of land stretching 70 km east from inner east and south-east London on both sides of the River Thames and the Thames Estuary.
+The term was coined by the UK government and applies to an area of land stretching 70 km east from inner east and south-east London on both sides of the River Thames and the Thames Estuary.
 It stretches from Westferry in Tower Hamlets to the Isle of Sheppey/Southend-on-Sea and extends across three ceremonial counties.

 Rationale

 The area was designated during the early years of the Blair ministry as a national priority for urban regeneration because it contained large amounts of brownfield land and to take advantage of rail capacity improvements created at Stratford and in parts of Kent, by the High Speed 1 railway (officially known as the Channel Tunnel Rail Link).
 The term was first coined by the UK government, with the government and others also use the term Thames Estuary to apply to the area.
 Much of the brownfield land has now been redeveloped.